KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2020-10-11-migrating-to-java-11.md

 mvn package appengine:deploy
 ```

-See [this page](https://cloud.google.com/appengine/docs/standard/java/maven-reference) for more info on the new Cloud SDK-based Google Cloud Maven plugin.
+See [Google Cloud - AppEngine-docs-java-maven](https://cloud.google.com/appengine/docs/standard/java/maven-reference) for more info on the new Cloud SDK-based Google Cloud Maven plugin.

 # Consider Stopping There